20 Traditional and Popular Spanish Beverages

 Ingredients and Preparation

-Types of Spanish Drinks
+Classifications of Spanish Beverages

 Spanish beverages are drinks with widespread popularity in Spain.
 Many of these drinks are also well-known in regions influenced by Spanish cuisine, such as Latin America.